If you can't read this, an online version is available here

 The Innovator's Solution

-Published in The Marker Magazine, Fabuary 2008, in "The Management Bookworm" column written by Ari Manor, CEO of ZOOZ.
+Published in The Marker Magazine, March 2008, in "The Management Bookworm" column written by Ari Manor, CEO of ZOOZ.

 Invention